mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 </Project>
 ```
 If we enable implicit using statements most of the common using statements that we normally use will be included from the SDK by default and you no longer need to include them in your files.
-We remove the `using System;` line and the compiler will automatically add the using statements for us.
+We can remove the `using System;` line because the compiler will automatically add the using statements for us.

 ```C#
 namespace OldToNew;